 In the doughnut recipe below I have included two different options for coating your donuts.
 You can make a simple sugar & spice blend to roll the donuts in or prepare a simple coconut oil icing glaze to decorate your donuts.
 Also, please feel free to adjust the chai spices in this recipe to suite your own liking.

 “Mmmm… donuts.”
 My eyes glaze over like Homer Simpson when I think about how much I love these donuts.

 So I have been through more than my fair share of donut pans (even tried a donut maker) in search of the perfect homemade donut method!
 But after much trial and error, I finally found a WINNER!
 It’s silicone, so the donuts pop right out nicely, and it’s super easy to clean.
 It also has nice deep cavities so you can bake up substantial sized donuts, similar to what you’d find in a donut shop, or maybe just a smidge smaller.
 Here is a link to the donut pan I used to make these donuts, and I continue to reuse it over and over.

 - 6 pastured eggs

-- 1/2 cup coconut flour this brand or this brand
+- 1/2 cup coconut flour (see notes for recommended brand)

 - 1 teaspoon lemon juice or cream of tartar